CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Testing-a-Map-for-Capture-the-Flag.md

 - Extract the ZIP file.
 - From the extracted folder, select the map folder that the PR author has added.
 In the example PR mentioned, the folder is `sewer_village`.
-- After successfully identifying the new map folder, copy and paste it to `<YOUR MINETEST FOLDER>/games/capturetheflag/mods/ctf/ctf_map/maps/` on your computer.
-You can go to your Minetest folder and paste the following into your file manager's search/directory to navigate there quickly:
+- After successfully identifying the new map folder, copy and paste it to `[user data directory]/games/capturetheflag/mods/ctf/ctf_map/maps/` on your computer.
+You can go to your Luanti user data directory and paste the following into your file manager's search/directory to navigate there quickly:
 ```
 /games/capturetheflag/mods/ctf/ctf_map/maps
 ```
 > If you experience a problem with the above path on certain file managers, copy it without the `/` at the start.
 > {style="warning"}

-> Going to the `About` section in Minetest and pressing the `Open User Data Directory` button will lead you to your Minetest folder if you do not know it's location on your filesystem.
+> Going to the `About` section in Luanti's main menu and clicking the `Open User Data Directory` button will lead you to your Luanti user data directory if you do not know its location on your filesystem.
+On Windows, that would be the folder Luanti is located in.
 > {style="note"}

 - You have now retrieved the map folder!